 First, we list and provide data on every species in Family of Mustelids, with references to the scientific literature, publications, and other credible resources.
 In addition, in the rare occasion where our knowledge is not corroborated in a peer-reviewed or published source, we offer information based on some of our members’ encounters and experience with mustelids.
 In such instances, we make only objective assertions.
+Unlike other sites, we focus on all mustelids; not just one species or subfamily.
+This puts us in a unique position to compare and explain the differences between species, and why a lot of information out there can be confusing or misleading.

-Second, based on these data, in Anatomy Tutorials we aim to provide helpful guides for those attempting to visually depict various mustelids, breaking down major physical traits among the sub-families.
+Second, based on these data, in Anatomy Tutorials we aim to provide helpful guides for those attempting to visually depict various mustelids, breaking down major physical traits among the subfamilies.

 Third, in Mustelids in Media we provide a unique database of books, films, animation, and games.
 Here, we list and provide a synopsis of every book that we know of where a mustelid appears as a major character in the story, currently totaling over 100 titles.
 Further, we list every film and documentary that we know of that primarily features mustelids, and every game that features one as a primary part of the gameplay (while also actually resembling their species), as well as list examples of well-known and obscure animations where mustelids are particularly well-represented.
 Finally, we give explanation for how some common morphologically inaccurate stereotypes were spread in animation.
 This piece goes into detail about the ways mustelids, particularly weasels, are often anatomically misshapen and typecast as villains in fiction.
 While we have no intention of taking to the streets over such matters, our aim is to show new content creators that there are better ways to represent these animals.